Harika-SVL/Networking-AWS/notes.md

 ![Alt text](shots/175.PNG)
 ![Alt text](shots/176.PNG)

+* To describe a query in particular, we see the JASON code as tree and then write the command

+=> To get vpcs : aws ec2 describe-vpcs --query "Vpcs[].VpcId" (called as JMVS path)

 *  We have created network load balancer in two regions and created a route 53 record of type failover